Phantas0s/mouseless-dev/content/posts/awk-guide-examples-mouseless.md

 ### Changing the Value of a Variable

-The option `-v` can change the `v`alue of a variable.
+The option `-v` can change the value of a `v`ariable.
 By default, the value of the variable `NR` is 0, but you can set it to 10 for example:

 ```
 awk -v NR=10 '{ print NR,$1 }' lsblk